HN Mechanical Engineering Bundle (Pearson)

 U36 Advanced Mechanical Principles

 The aim of this unit is to continue covering the topics discussed in Unit 9: Mechanical Principles.
-It will provide learners with advanced knowledge of the mechanical theories associated with engineering applications.
+It will provide students with advanced knowledge of the mechanical theories associated with engineering applications.

 1. Determine the behavioural characteristics of materials subjected to complex loading.